One of the best places to grow old? Washington has 8th-highest life expectancy in U.S., study finds

 While Washington gets a lot of attention for being a millennial magnet, it’s also a great place to grow old, according to a new study from Senior Living, which found that our state has the eighth-highest life expectancy in the nation.
 Washington residents can expect to live an average of 80.2 years, according to the study.

-Life expectancy nationwide has declined for the past three years, inching down from 78.8 years to 78.6, according to the study based on Centers for Disease Control (CDC) reports and published in the Journal of the American Medical Association.
+Life expectancy nationwide has declined for the past three years, inching down from 78.8 years to 78.6, according to the study based on Centers for Disease Control and Prevention (CDC) reports and published in the Journal of the American Medical Association.

+Until recently, the average American life expectancy had been increasing for decades, according to the study, which noted that such a consistent decline in nationwide life expectancy hasn’t been seen since the three-year period between 1915 and 1918.

-Factors affecting life expectancy vary somewhat from state to state, the study found, but nationwide, cancer and heart disease remain the two most common causes of death.
+Factors affecting life expectancy vary somewhat from state to state, the study found.
+For example, although Washington has seen a 32.6% increase in alcohol-related liver disease, it benefits from one of the lowest levels of heart disease in the country.

+Nationwide, cancer and heart disease remain the two most common causes of death.
 Meanwhile, suicides, drug overdoses and liver disease connected to alcoholism have skyrocketed, according to the study.

 Among the key findings related to common causes of death:

 - Heart disease: Washington ranks No. 43 with 138.8 deaths per 100,000 people.
-Oklahoma had the most heart related deaths with 237.2 per 100,000.
+Oklahoma had the most heart-related deaths with 237.2 per 100,000.
 Minnesota had the fewest with 119.1 per 100,000.

 - Cancer: Washington ranks No. 35 with 148.4 deaths per 100,000 people.
 Kentucky had the most cancer deaths with 185.7 per 100,000.
 Utah had the fewest with 120.3 per 100,000.